Getting your child ready for school

-Whether your child is a toddler or about to graduate from high school, it is important to be aware of available educational programs and services for young people with disabilities.
+Whether your child is a toddler or graduating soon from high school, it is important to be aware of available educational programs and services.

 Understanding IDEA

-The Individuals with Disabilities Education Act (IDEA) is a federal act that was created to ensure that all children with disabilities, regardless of the severity of their disability, have available a “free appropriate public education,” including special education and related services.
+The Individuals with Disabilities Education Act (IDEA) was created to ensure that all children with disabilities, regardless of the severity of their disability, have available a “free appropriate public education,” including special education and related services.

 As much as possible, all children with disabilities should be educated in the regular education environment.
 In order to remain eligible for federal funds, states must ensure that children with disabilities receive a complete individual evaluation and assessment of their specific needs.